fflores97/felipeCommonFunctions/README.md

 # felipeCommonFunctions
-R Package of functions used regularly
+R Package of functions used regularly.
+Vignettes soon to come